arpitbbhayani/articles/blogs/function-overloading.md

 To keep things simple, we will implement function overloading where for the functions with same name are distinguished by the **number of arguments** it accepts.

 ## Wrapping the function
-We create a class called `Function` that wraps any python function and makes it callable through `__call__` and exposes a methods `key` that returns a key that makes this function unique.
+We create a class called `Function` that wraps any function and makes it callable through an overridden `__call__` method and also exposes a method called `key` that returns a tuple which makes this function unique in entire codebase.

 ```py
 from inspect import getfullargspec